AstreaTSS/RealmsPlayerlistWebsite/docs/index.md

   <figcaption>Note: despite the role name used, this does not exclusively trigger when the Realm crashes.</figcaption>
 </figure>

 This simply hooks onto your autorunning playerlist.
-The Realm offline detection is mostly accurate - it may not work as well for smaller Realms, but for larger ones, it should work fine.
+The Realm offline detection is mostly accurate[^6] - it may not work as well for smaller Realms, but for larger ones, it should work fine.

 ### Graphs